Inside Schools 2025 Annual Report

 The state is phasing out the use of the term “meeting standard” to describe student performance on the ELA and math SBA, as well as the WCAS.
 What was previously known as “% Meeting Standard” (students scoring either a Level 3 or Level 4) is now described as “% of Students on Track for College-level Learning Without Needing Remedial Classes.”
 The state reports this as the percentage of students scoring a Level 2, Level 3 or Level 4 and are described as “% of Students Showing Foundational Grade-level Knowledge and Skills or Above.”

 Your child’s results for both assessments are located in Skyward Family Access under their Student Portfolio tab.
-Information about district state assessment scores is available on the OSPI website (QR Code).
+Information about district state assessment scores is available on the OSPI website.

 CPSD results for the spring 2025 SBA for foundational grade level knowledge and above are: ELA, 62.7%; math, 52.3%; and science, 54%.